Extinction time for a random walk in a random environment: Proof of (3.9)

 Throughout the rest of the paper we shall write $\eps\equiv N^{-1}$.
 With the notation introduced above and writing $\mathcal E_{t,\tilde z}$ for the conditional distribution (under $\mathcal P_{z_0}$) of $(\tilde z_s, s \ge t)$ given $\tilde z_t=\tilde z$, we prove: Given any $\delta>0$ there is $p<1$ so that uniformly in $\eps$ and for all non negative integers $n$:

-We see that \eqref{z3.7} follows at once from \eqref{z4.1}: taking $\delta=j\delta^*$ in the latter and using the Markov property the l.h.s. of \eqref{z3.7} is bounded from above by $p^{[t/(2N^2)]}$, compatible with its r.h.s.
-Now, the key point in proving \eqref{z4.1} is:
+We see that \eqref{z3.7} follows at once from \eqref{z4.1}: taking $\delta=j\delta^*$ in the latter and using the Markov property the left-hand side of \eqref{z3.7} is bounded from above by $p^{[t/(2N^2)]}$, compatible with its right-hand side.
+Now, the key point in proving \eqref{z4.1} is the following.